 Kalapaki Beach fronts the Royal Sonesta Resort in Lihue and is not only beautiful but convenient!
 Partially shielded from immense waves by off-shore barrier reefs, the beach is perfect for activities such as surfing, swimming, and paddleboarding!

-After you relax for an afternoon at the beach, be sure to stop by local eateries such as Kalapaki Beach Hut or Duke’s Barefoot Bar to get delicious picnic lunches, famous shaved ice, tacos, and hand-crafted cocktails!
+After you relax for an afternoon at the beach, be sure to stop by local eateries such as Kalapaki Beach Hut or Duke’s Barefoot Bar to get delicious picnic lunches, famous shave ice, tacos, and hand-crafted cocktails!

 2. Try The Best Malasadas in Hawaii